José Guerrero (artist): Assessment

 According to an assessment on the Guggenheim Foundation's website, in Guerrero's early abstract style "simplified, biomorphic forms float in a quasi-monochromatic background".
 By the mid-1950s it "had become more gestural, expressing a deeper sense of urgency, as he loosened his brushstroke and introduced a controlled dripping technique".
 After his first return to Spain, he "reintegrat[ed] purer colors in his works, distant from the anxiety-ridden, predominantly black paintings of the late 1950s".
 His style continued to evolve through the 1970s and 1980s, "as he created orderly and rhythmic vertical compositions, followed by increasingly dynamic works in which brilliant hues took the lead".
 According to art critic Grace Glueck, he was "[k]nown for big, vibrantly colored paintings whose abstract imagery suggested landscape, primitive architecture and atmospheric events".
 She quotes him as saying that the structure of his paintings was based on "vertical thrusts or horizontal tensions and diagonal crisscrossings".

 Exhibitions and collections

 His work is held by several prominent collections, including those of the Guggenheim, Whitney and Brooklyn Museums in New York, and from 2000 in the Centro José Guerrero, Granada.
 His solo exhibitions include: 1952 – Smithsonian Institution, Washington, D.C.; 1954 and 1958 – Betty Parsons Gallery; 1964 – Galería Juana Mordó, Madrid (es); 1981 – Escuela de Artes y Oficios; 1990 – Museo de Arte Contemporáneo, Seville (es).
 In 1994, there was a major retrospective of his work at Museo Nacional Centro de Arte Reina Sofía, Madrid.
 In 2014, an exhibition organized by Yolanda Romero (director from 2000 of Centro José Guerrero) entitled José Guerrero: The Presence of Black, 1950-1966 was toured in Granada, Madrid and Barcelona.

+From 21 May - 18 July 1998, the Museu Fundación Juan March, Palma exhibited José Guerrero.
+Works on Paper (1970-1985).
+The exhibit displayed “five series of his work on paper - 48 works in all, mainly ink drawings, gouaches and mixed media works - made by the artist between 1970 and 1985.”
+The show later traveled to Museo de Arte Abstracto Español, Cuenca (28 July - 22 November 1998).

+From 3 April - 26 May 2019, the Centro José Guerrero, Granada exhibited José Guerrero.
+Pelegrinaje (1966-1969).
+(Pelegrinaje means pilgrimage in English.)
+The paintings displayed were created after Guerrero’s return to Spain after living in New York for two decades.
+The exhibit later traveled to Museo de Arte Abstracto Español, Cuenca (14 June - 29 September 2019) and Museu Fundación Juan March, Palma (16 October 2019 - 18 January 2020).